RodionZorin/clembench-evaluation/README.md

 nano model_rejistry.json
 ```

-In the opened model_rejistry.json, add your base model 4bit quantized model and the directory where 4bit PEFT adapters live.
+In the opened model_rejistry.json, add your base 4bit quantized model and the directory where your 4bit PEFT adapters live.
-Pay attention of the correct EOS token you model is uses (in case of Llama, this is "<\\|eot_id\\|>"
+Pay attention to the correct EOS token you model utilizes (in case of Llama 3.1 8B, this is "<\\|eot_id\\|>"

 For example: